Denissychev1/node-challenge/README.md

 Finally, as a bonus objective, try to improve any aspect of this API.
 It could be to add more TS types, better security, tests, add features, graphql support, etc.

+## Working process
+[x]First of all, I decided to code minimal working router: without any options, except userId.
+[x]Part 2 is to add paging and sort.
+[x]Part 3 is to add filtering.
+[]Part 4 refactoring code and documentation

 ## Instructions

 Fork this repo with your solution.
 Ideally, we'd like to see your progression through commits, and don't forget to update the README.md to explain your thought process.